 Nothing special or ground-breaking here.
 This is just how I like to work things out.

 First, I try to find a good balance between all elements in a 32 bit comp inside Photoshop.
-I often add the sky here even though it’s just a 16 bit image.
+I often add the sky here even though its just a 16 bit image.

 For the horizon I thought it was very important for the composition to see it through the house.
 Inside 3dsmax the camera horizon line is a lot higher.
 But the interior inside would look very boring without it so I went for a lower horizon.

 The 32 bit mode in Photoshop is still quite limited even though it is 2014!
 So I do what I can do with it – exposure, levels, hue saturation, brushing, multiplying, subtracting and so on.
-If I need curves I just open magic bullet looks and do the curves on that specific part I want to change so it’s never a real issue, but I would like to have a non destructive comp in the future.
+If I need curves I just open magic bullet looks and do the curves on that specific part I want to change so its never a real issue, but I would like to have a non destructive comp in the future.

 Next part is to convert it to 16 bit and start to use apply more tweaks that I like such as color balance, selective color and curves.